antoniogallegosaez/teo/README.md

 <blockquote>
 ****     ANSIBLE ZONE   *****  <br />
 <br />
-9. Prepare posgreSQL database with ansible (needs an ansible environment with an inventary called "bbdd"):<br/>
+9. Prepare posgreSQL database with ansible (It is needed an Ansible environment with an inventary called "bbdd"):<br/>
      We tested it with a Minimal installation of CentOS 7.<br />
      Prior to launch the playbook:<br />
      &emsp;  - Ensure /etc/ansible/hosts has the correct IP associated to "bbdd"<br/>